szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 * Linus Torvalds allows only two languages in the Linux kernel.
 C, the language that was originally used to write it and recently started to accept Rust as well.

+## Discussion

+There was a long [thread on Reddit](https://www.reddit.com/r/rust/comments/1by3lle/rust_vs_c/) about this.
+Some of the comments are quite useful.